deciduously/attendance/README.md

 * `git`
 * [`boot`](http://boot-clj.com)
 ### Usage
 Download the [latest release](https://github.com/deciduously/attendance/releases/tag/v0.1.6) and decompress it.
-Open the `index.html` file inside.
-It accepts as input two CSVs, one containing the roster and the other any added hours for the day.
+Execute the jar by invoking `java -jar attendance-v0.2.0/attendance-v0.2.0.jar` and point your browser to `localhost:3000`.

 Example roster.csv:
 ```